rancher/docs/content/rancher/v2.x/en/v1.6-migration/_index.md

     migration-tools export --url <RANCHER_URL> --access-key <RANCHER_ACCESS_KEY> --secret-key <RANCHER_SECRET_KEY> --export-dir <EXPORT_DIR>
     ```

-    **Step Result:** migration-tools exports Compose files for each of your Cattle environments in the `--export-dir` directory.
+    **Step Result:** The migration-tools CLI exports Compose files for each of your Cattle environments in the `--export-dir` directory.
 If you omitted this option, Compose files are output to your current directory.

 1. Convert the exported Compose files to Kubernetes YAML.